Dual carriageway: Italy

 Italian type-B and type-C roads do not follow a specific numbering criterion.
-They may be numbered as state roads (SS), regional roads (SR), provincial roads (SP) or municipal roads (SC).
+They may be numbered as Strade Statali (SS; "state roads"), Strade Regionali (SR; "regional roads"), Strade Provinciali (SP; "provincial roads") or Strade Comunali (SC; "municipal roads").

 Spain

 The Spanish word for dual carriageway is autovía (literally autoway).
 All of them are government-owned and not tolled.

 First-generation autovías, built in the 1980s and early 1990s, were just duplications in parallel of existing roads, as shown in the photograph.
 Modern autovías are two carriageways built from scratch, leaving the old road they replace as an alternative route for pedestrians, bicycles and other non-motorized vehicles.